Matrim88RLTW/CPP/README.md

 **Top-Down Tactical RPG Game**

-**Overview**
+Overview

-This is a simple top-down tactical RPG game written in C++ using the TensorFlow library.
+This is a simple top-down tactical RPG game written in C++.
 The game features a player-controlled character navigating a grid-based map, fighting enemies and collecting loot along the way.
 The game is won when the player reaches a certain level, and lost if the player is defeated in combat with an enemy.

-**Requirements**
+Requirements

-The game requires a C++ compiler and the TensorFlow library to be installed.
+The game requires a C++ compiler to be installed.
 The game has been tested on Linux and Windows operating systems.

-**Installation**
+Installation

 To install the game, follow these steps:

 Clone the repository to your local machine
-Install the TensorFlow library by following the instructions on the TensorFlow website Compile the game by running the command g++ -std=c++11 -I /path/to/tensorflow/include -L /path/to/tensorflow/lib -ltensorflow game.cpp engine.cpp map.cpp combat.cpp -o game in the game directory
+Compile the game by running the command g++ -std=c++11 game.cpp engine.cpp map.cpp combat.cpp -o game in the game directory Usage

-**Usage** <-- No runnable in current build

 To start the game, run the compiled executable game in the game directory.
 Use the w, a, s, and d keys to move the player character up, left, down, and right, respectively.
 Fight enemies by moving onto their tile, and collect loot by defeating them.
 The game is won when the player reaches level 10, and lost if the player is defeated in combat.